rdevans87/ORM-ECommerce-BackEnd/README.md

 Internet retail, also known as **e-commerce**, is the largest sector of the electronics industry, generating an estimated $29 trillion in 2019.
 E-commerce platforms like Shopify and WooCommerce provide a suite of services to businesses of all sizes.
 Due to their prevalence, understanding the fundamental architecture of these platforms will benefit you as a full-stack web developer.

-Your task is to build the back end for an e-commerce site by modifying starter code.
-You’ll configure a working Express.js API to use Sequelize to interact with a MySQL database.
+Your task is to build the back end for an e-commerce site configure a working Express.js API to use Sequelize to interact with a MySQL database.

-Because this application won’t be deployed, you’ll also need to provide a link to a walkthrough video that demonstrates its functionality and all of the acceptance criteria being met.
-You’ll need to submit a link to the video and add it to the readme of your project.
+You’ll need to use the [MySQL2](https://www.npmjs.com/package/mysql2) and [Sequelize](https://www.npmjs.com/package/sequelize) packages to connect your Express.js API to a MySQL database and the [dotenv](https://www.npmjs.com/package/dotenv) package to use environment variables to store sensitive data.

+Use the `schema.sql` file in the `db` folder to create your database with MySQL shell commands.
+Use environment variables to store sensitive data like your MySQL username, password, and database name.

+Your database should contain the following four models `Category`, Product, Tag, Product Tag.
+Execute association methods on your Sequelize models to create the following relationships between them:

 ## User Story